wcko87/rabiribi-randomizer/README.md

 [Download](https://ci.appveyor.com/project/wcko87/rabiribi-randomizer/build/artifacts)

 ### How to use
 Here's a 1-minute guide to how to run the randomizer.
-Make do with this until I get around to write a proper guide.
+Make do with this until I get around to writing a proper guide.

 1. download randomizer from above link
 2. put original maps into original_maps folder